 His black comedy short ‘Critical Eye’ – starring Hugh Bonneville and Anna Chancellor – won awards and critical acclaim on the festival circuit which has been released on ITunes and Amazon as well as viewing through Shorts International.

 Another an offbeat drama short entitled ‘Hello Sunshine’ by Paul McNally, starring Lysette Anthony, Sara Stewart and Simon Paisley-Day, has to date screened at the following film festivals: Cambridge Film festival, Bradford Film festival, Norwich Film festival, Lanzarote Film festival, Taos Film festival New Mexico, The Shanghai International Film festival and Clermont Ferrand.The film has been released on ITunes and Amazon as well as viewing through Shorts International.

 Feature films currently in development include ‘Near Death’ by Simon Frank, Untorn Tickets by Paul Burke and ‘One Way or Another’ by Paul McNally.

-Most recently in commercials for 2015, Dan’s compelling work for ADOT has garnered awards from the following:
+In commercials Dan’s compelling work for ADOT has garnered awards from the following: